 A central principle behind KODex is that the desired behavior of a robot can be represented using a dynamical system.
 Note that, unlike other kinds of manipulation skills (e.g., end-effector skills of multi-link manipulators), dexterous manipulation is explicitly concerned with how an object moves as a result of the robot's motion~\cite{okamura2000overview}.
 As such, KODex captures the desired motion of the robot along with that of the object.
 To this end, we define the state at time $t$ as $\mathrm{x}(t) = [{\mathrm{x}_r(t)}^\top, {\mathrm{x}_o(t)}^\top]^\top$, where ${\mathrm{x}_r(t)} \in \mathcal{X}_r \subset \mathbb{R}^n$ and ${\mathrm{x}_o(t)} \in \mathcal{X}_o \subset \mathbb{R}^m$ represent the state of the robot and the object, respectively, at time $t$.
 As such, the dynamical system we wish to capture is

 where $F^*(\cdot):\mathcal{X}_r \times \mathcal{X}_o \rightarrow \mathcal{X}_r \times \mathcal{X}_o $ denotes the true dynamics that govern the \textit{interdependent} motions of the robot and the object.
-Note that the dynamical system above is time-invariant.
-Indeed, it has been demonstrated that time-invariant dynamical systems provide a natural way to capture manipulation skills that is more robust to intermittent perturbations than those that explicitly depend on time~\cite{Harish2022Survey}.
+Note that this system is time-invariant.
+Indeed, time-invariant dynamical systems provide a natural way to capture manipulation skills that are more robust to intermittent perturbations than those that explicitly depend on time~\cite{Harish2022Survey}.

 A key challenge in learning the dynamical system in (\ref{eqn:F*}) is that it can be arbitrarily complex and highly nonlinear, depending on the particular skill of interest.
-KODex leverages Koopman operator theory to learn a \textit{linear} dynamical system that can effectively approximate such complex dynamics.
-To this end, we first define a set of observables through the lifting function $g(\mathrm{x})$ as follows
+KODex leverages Koopman operator theory to learn a \textit{linear} dynamical system that can effectively approximate such complex nonlinear dynamics.
+To this end, we first define a set of observables as follows